syncfusion/ej2-react-docs/src/treegrid/treegrid/row.md

 The row represents record details fetched from data source.

+To get start quickly with features in Row, you can check on this video:
+`youtube:mHo_WLeNtWI`

 ## Customize Rows

 You can customize the appearance of a row by using the [`rowDataBound`](../api/treegrid/#rowdatabound) event.